NuiceT/bitnano-zli/README.md

 # Bitnano - ZLI Final Project <!-- omit in toc -->

+A blockchain as a final Project in Zürcher Lehrbetriebsverband ICT

 > The full documantation is available [here](docs/05-documentation.md).

 ## Table of contents <!-- omit in toc -->